magento/devdocs/guides/v2.0/test/unit/writing_testable_code.md

 }
 {%endhighlight%}

-Any code that depends on `RequestInterface` should avoid using the `getParams()` method, because it it not part of the interface.
+Any code that depends on `RequestInterface` should avoid using the `getParams()` method, because it is not part of the interface.

-{%highlight php%}
+{%highlight php startinline=true %}
 class MyClass
 {
     /**